vgalab/CodeNetVis/README.md

 - Using polar layout to select a set of classes and examine the dependencies around them, which may be used to plan how to extract them out to create independent modules

+- **New in v1.1:** Visualizing git repository commit information, such as the most recent changes, commit authors, and the total number of commits.

 ---

 ### Introductory Video